epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-04-16-openbox-theme.markdown

 Before you begin this the slices that we want to achieve.

 ![openbox Theme: matclue SVG slices][image-ss-svg]{: .img-responsive }

+You might want to alter the UI/UGM image yourself to suit your needs.

 #### Layers